Spool 32 printer error

 Third-party driver being loaded

-It is possible that a driver related to another program may be loading as the computer is starting that is causing this issue.
+A driver related to another program may be loading as the computer is starting that is causing this issue.
 To determine this, users who are running Windows 95 or Windows 98 try the steps below.

 - Click Start, Run, and type command and click Ok.